dineshr93/sq/README.md

 ## Description

-A binary to query the sbom results.
+A binary to query the spdx-sboms-JSON results.

 By default uses _$HOME/sbom.spdx.json_ file to load the data. (you can pass custom \*.spdx.json file using _--config_ option any time)